-The weed can produce up to 150 seeds per capsule with eight capsules per plant amounting to 1,200 seeds per plant.
+The weed can produce up to 150 seeds per capsule with 8 capsules per plant amounting to 1200 seeds per plant.

 In Victoria, the weed grows in isolated patches, although it is extensive in some cases throughout the Wimmera, Western District and around Melbourne.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Cape tulip (one-leaf) and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of Cape tulip (one-leaf) and also the optimum time for treatment.

 Impact on ecosystems and waterways

 Cape tulip (one-leaf) grows best in open environments, such as grasslands and pasture, where it competes with and replaces desirable plants.

 The plant severely impedes the growth and regeneration of indigenous ground flora.

 Aerial parts of the plant are only present for 5 to 6 months each year.
 However, the root system, while not deep, is fine and fibrous.

 All parts of Cape tulip (one-leaf) are toxic, although it is thought that the green leaves are far more dangerous than other parts of the plant.